MathuxNY-73/leetcode/README.md

 ### Implement Trie
 The goal is to implement a Trie (Prefix Tree) data structure.
 This is a leetcode challenge.
-I tried to solve this problem using the C++ language.
+I tried to solve this problem using the C++ and C languages.
 [Problem link](https://leetcode.com/problems/implement-trie-prefix-tree/)
 As of July 18<sup>th</sup>, 2019:
 - [X] Find a first working solutionn on the sample input.
 - [X] Submit solution.
 Got correct in 76 ms with 45.4 MB
-- [ ] Find a better solution
+- [x] Find a better solution
-- [ ] Submit solution.
+- [x] Submit solution.
+Got correct in 72 ms with 40.1 MB
 - [X] Problem solved

 ### Merge Intervals